-- Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "( attribute definition ) input portName,". - Port ranges only support expressions with addition, multiplication, division, subtraction and parenthesis.
-As a workaround, the expression can be moved to a parameter and the port range defined using that parameter. - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
-For example, "'hFFFF_FFFF" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
+- Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "( attribute definition ) input portName, ". - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
+For example, "'hffff_fff" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
 For example, "4 ' d65" is treated as 65 instead of being truncated to 1. - Arrays will fail to parse and will not load.